Junpengalaitp/Algorithm-Data-Structure/markdown/design.md

   * get the list index of input value from map, set this index value to the the last element in the list
   * update map index of last value
   * remove the last element from list and map
+  * have to remove at last, in case their is only one value in set

 * get random: get random element from list using random index